DhruvPatel1409/Flipkart-Reviews-Sentimental-Analysis-And-Prediction/README.md

 # Flipkart-Reviews-Sentimental-Analysis-And-Prediction

-📌 Project Overview
+# Project Overview
-This project performs sentiment analysis on Flipkart product reviews using NLP and Machine Learning techniques.
-It classifies customer reviews as Positive, Negative, or Neutral and provides a sentiment confidence score.
+### This project focuses on performing Sentiment Analysis on Flipkart product reviews using Natural Language Processing (NLP) techniques and Machine Learning models.
+The goal is to classify reviews as Positive, Negative, or Neutral, ensuring balanced class distribution for accurate sentiment prediction.

-The dataset contains customer reviews, overall ratings, and associated metadata.
-The primary goal is to gain insights into customer sentiments, improve product recommendations, and identify areas for improvement based on user feedback.
+# Dataset
+### The dataset used is final_merged_flipkart_reviews.csv, which contains customer reviews along with ratings.
+Data preprocessing is performed to clean the text and remove unwanted elements.

-🚀 Features
+# Key Features
-✅ Data Cleaning & Preprocessing:

-Removes URLs, special characters, emojis, and stopwords Converts text to lowercase
-Applies lemmatization for better text normalization
-✅ Exploratory Data Analysis (EDA):

-WordCloud visualization for frequent words
-Sentiment distribution analysis using bar plots
-Term Frequency-Inverse Document Frequency (TF-IDF) feature extraction ✅ Sentiment Classification:

-Uses CardiffNLP’s Twitter RoBERTa model for sentiment prediction Implements Machine Learning classifiers like Naïve Bayes, Random Forest, and XGBoost Balances class distribution using SMOTE to avoid biases ✅ Model Training & Evaluation:

-TfidfVectorizer converts text into numerical features Multiple classifiers tested for best performance Confusion matrix, accuracy, and classification reports used for evaluation ✅ Model Deployment:
+### Text Cleaning: Removal of URLs, emojis, mentions, and special characters.
+### Lemmatization: Used to standardize words to their base form.
+### Sentiment Classification: Implemented using DistilBERT and Naïve Bayes Classifier.
+### Class Balancing: SMOTE (Synthetic Minority Over-sampling Technique) was considered but not always used.
+### TF-IDF Vectorization: Converts text data into numerical form for model training.
+### WordCloud Visualization: Displays frequently used words in reviews.
+### Sentiment Distribution Analysis: Visualized using Seaborn count plots.
+# Technologies Used
+### Python
+### NLP Libraries: NLTK, Transformers (DistilBERT)
+### Data Processing: Pandas, NumPy, TextBlob
+### Machine Learning: Naïve Bayes, Random Forest, XGBoost, Gradient Boosting
+### Class Imbalance Handling: SMOTE
+### Visualization: Seaborn, Matplotlib, WordCloud
+# Model Training & Evaluation
+## Pipeline Approach:
+### Implemented a TF-IDF Vectorizer to convert text into numerical form.
+### Used Multinomial Naïve Bayes (MNB) as a classifier.
+## Imbalanced Data Handling:
+### Initially, reviews were unevenly distributed across sentiment categories.
+### After fine-tuning preprocessing and balancing strategies, a more accurate distribution was achieved.
+## Performance Metrics:
+### Accuracy Score
+### Confusion Matrix
+# Saving and Loading the Model

-The trained model is saved using pickle for reusability Can be integrated into a web app or API for real-time predictions
+### The trained model is serialized using Pickle (pickle.dump).
+### It can be loaded later for real-time sentiment predictions.